What is the SH 360 South Project?

 When would construction begin, and how long will it last?

-Construction is estimated to begin in fall 2015 with substantial completion in Spring 2018.
+Construction began in fall 2015 with substantial completion in Spring 2018.

 Why is the SH 360 South Project being built?